ioaiaaii/goduckduckgo/README.md

 #### Query

-Query exposes an API for users interaction.
-It provides the interfaces in order to be asked for queries and returned the DDG's answers.
+Query exposes an API for user interaction.
+It provides the interfaces to be asked for queries and returneds the DDG's answers.
 Also, it handles the queries tasks such as:

 - Caching queries with TTL